-UX Research | Asseccibility
+UX Research | Accessibility

-Optimizing Zoom for users who are visually impaired
+Optimizing Zoom for visually impaired users

 Project Type: Research & Accessibility